 Confidence to Argue

 Getting in touch with the college linked to your region has no influence on your chances of being accepted to this or any other particular college.
-You are also very welcome to get in touch with any other college for advice about applying or studying here.
+You are also very welcome to get in touch with any other college for advice about applying or studying at Oxford.

 A full list of link college contacts is available online.
 Study Higher schools can get in contact with their region’s link college directly using the links below.